Professor Lutz Kaufmann

 Chair of Business Negotiations & Procurement I at WHU – Otto Beisheim School of Management

 Lutz Kaufmann is a full professor at WHU (since 2001) and OSCM Distinguished Scholar at the Academy of Management.
 He was the first Distinguished Scholar awardee from a continental European institution.

 From 2010-2014, he was an Associate Fellow of Said Business School at the University of Oxford, UK.
-From WHU’s side, Lutz was the academic director of WHU‘s and Oxford‘s executive programs for the German DAX company MAN which won the EFMD Excellence in Practice Award for the best customized executive program in Europe in 2010.
-This was the first award of this kind for a German business school.
+From WHU’s side, Lutz was the academic director of WHU‘s and Oxford‘s executive education programs for the German DAX company MAN, which won the EFMD Excellence in Practice Award for the best customized executive program in Europe in 2010.
+This was the first award of this kind for a German academic institution.

-During the last decade, Lutz’s PhD students have won numerous national and international research awards.
+Lutz’s PhD students have won numerous national and international research awards.
 Four of them have won the prestigious Emerald/EFMD Outstanding Doctoral Research Award since 2008, two in 2009 alone, having made WHU the first institution to win such an award in two categories in the same year.
-In 2016, two of his PhD students won all of the four most prestigious doctoral dissertation awards globally.
-It is for the first time that all four awards were bestowed upon researchers who were from the same institution and who belonged to the same research team.
-Since 2008/vol. 44, Lutz is the European Editor of the Journal of Supply Chain Management (JSCM), and in that role he helps to shape the future research agenda of that field.
+In 2016 and 2019, three of his PhD students won all of the most prestigious doctoral dissertation awards globally.
+It was for the first (and second) time that all these awards were bestowed upon researchers who were from the same institution and who belonged to the same research team.
+Between 2016 and 2021, four of his doctoral students received the IPSERA Doctoral Dissertation Award.